cntrump/docker-nginx-rtmp/README.md

 # docker-nginx-rtmp
-A Dockerfile installing NGINX, nginx-rtmp-module and FFmpeg from source with default settings for HLS live streaming.
+A Dockerfile installing NGINX, nginx-http-flv-module and FFmpeg from source with default settings for HLS live streaming.
 Built on Alpine Linux.

-* Nginx 1.16.1 (Stable version compiled from source)
+* Nginx 1.17.9 (Stable version compiled from source)
-* nginx-rtmp-module 1.2.1 (compiled from source)
+* nginx-http-flv-module 1.2.7 (compiled from source)
 * ffmpeg 4.2.1 (compiled from source)
 * Default HLS settings (See: [nginx.conf](nginx.conf))